ClemensElflein/openmower.de/content/en/docs/contributions/Home_assitant_MQTT/_index.md

 Jul 08 22:43:28 openmower mosquitto[5981]: 1688852608: Connecting bridge (step 1) bridge-to-external-broker (192.168.xxx.xxx:1883)
 ```
-Now openmower is connect to your HA MQTT addons.
+Now OpenMower is connected to your HA MQTT addons.
 You can check with [MQTT Explorer](http://mqtt-explorer.com/)